Brett Wisely: San Francisco Giants

 On November 15, 2022, Wisely was traded to the San Francisco Giants in exchange for minor league outfielder Tristan Peters.
 The Giants subsequently added him to their 40-man roster.

 Wisely made his MLB debut as a defensive replacement in center field on March 30, 2023, but did not record a plate appearance.
 He was optioned down to the Triple-A Sacramento River Cats on April 1, after Bryce Johnson was added to the active roster.
 Wisely was recalled to the Giants on April 18 and recorded his first major league hit on April 21, a single off Joey Lucchesi of the New York Mets.
 Wisely hit his first major league home run on May 6, off Tyson Miller of the Milwaukee Brewers.
 In 51 games during his rookie campaign, he batted .175/.231/.267 with two home runs, eight RBI, and two stolen bases.

 Wisely was optioned to Triple–A Sacramento to begin the 2024 season.
 In 91 appearances for San Francisco, he slashed .238/.278/.345 with four home runs, 31 RBI, and two stolen bases.

 Wisely was again optioned to Triple-A Sacramento to begin the 2025 season.
 In 22 appearances for San Francisco, he batted .208/.269/.354 with one home run, 10 RBI, and one stolen base.
 Wisely was designated for assignment by the Giants on September 15, 2025, following the promotion of Bryce Eldridge.

 Atlanta Braves

 On September 18, 2025, Wisely was claimed off waivers by the Atlanta Braves.
+He made four appearances for Atlanta, going 0-for-6 with three walks.

+Wisely was designated for assignment by the Braves on January 9, 2026.
+On January 12, the Braves traded Wisely and Ken Waldichuk to the Tampa Bay Rays in exchange for cash considerations or a player to be named later.
+He was designated for assignment following the acquisition of Víctor Mesa Jr. on February 6.
+On February 10, Wisley was traded back to the Braves in exchange for cash considerations.
+On March 25, Wisely was designated for assignment by Atlanta after failing to make the team's Opening Day roster.
+He cleared waivers and was sent outright to the Triple–A Gwinnett Stripers on April 1.